NithaElizabeth/EMG-Analysis/README.md

 ## Author
-The system was developed by Nitha Elizabeth John under the guidance of Prof. Maura Casadio and Prof. Serena Ricci\
+The system was developed by Nitha Elizabeth John under the guidance of Prof. Maura Casadio and Prof. Serena Ricci. \
 Author  : Nitha Elizabeth John\
 Contact : nithaelizabethjohn@gmail.com